NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ## Create a stateful application
 Now that you have set up Kubernetes to use Trident to interface with FSxN for persistent storage, you are ready to create an application that will use it.
-In the example below, we are setting up a MySQL database that will use an iSCSI LUN configured on the FSxN file system.
+In the example below, we are setting up a MySQL database that will use an iSCSI LUN provisioned on the FSxN file system.
 As mentioned before, if you want to use NFS instead of iSCSI, use the files that have "-nas" in their names instead of the "-san".

 ### Create a Persistent Volume Claim
-The first step is to create an iSCSI LUN for the database by executing:
+The first step is to create an iSCSI LUN for the database by running:

 ```bash
 kubectl create -f manifests/pvc-fsxn-san.yaml
 ```
-To check that it worked, execute:
+To check that it worked, run:
 ```bash
 kubectl get pvc
 ```